Sklyvan/EvolutionSimulation/README.md

 After running **locate Python.h**, you should get a location similar to: **/usr/include/python3.x/Python.h**

-Now you can link SDL and Python, for the Python link use the location from the **locate Python.h** output.
+Now you can link SDL and Python.
+For the Python link use the location from the **locate Python.h** output.

 ```shell
 sudo ln -s /usr/include/SDL2/SDL_ttf.h /usr/local/include/SDL2/